-The submission process is very simple; just paste all your postcodes into the postcode data submission spreadsheet (more detail in the next section) and send it to peta.cooke@theaudienceagency.org by Friday May 12th 2023.
-Within three weeks of receiving your spreadsheet we'll send you your 2022/23 Participant Profile report so you can see how your participants compare to your Place's population.
+The submission process is very simple; just paste all your postcodes into the postcode data submission spreadsheet (more detail in the next section) and send it to research@theaudienceagency.org, by Monday May 24th 2024, FAO Francesca Lugli, Research Officer.
+Within three weeks of receiving your spreadsheet we'll send you your 2023/24 Participant Profile report so you can see how your participants compare to your Place's population.
 Your postcodes will also feed into the national profile, which tends to be published in June or July each year.